How Solvay responded to noise complaints

 Settled in Alsace (France), Solvay’s Chalampé plant is a leading European producer of Polyamide 6.6 and intermediate products.
 Its production units are operated continuously 24/7, and can cause various environmental disturbances including noise.

-Considering the plant’s physical proximity to sensitive neighbours, efficient noise reduction is a major concern.
+Considering the plant’s physical proximity to sensitive neighbors, efficient noise reduction is a major concern.
 To minimize this problem, a priority project was initiated in 2016.
 The project is part of a continuous improvement plan, “The Solvay Way”, developed in accordance with the company’s ISO 14001 certification obtained in November 2014.

 Four sensors and a weather station